syaliny/Inhibitor-paper-2020/README.md

 a) Section 1

--This section contains the R code for Figure 1 (NMDS for all samples),Figure 2 (Line graph) and Figure S1 (Stressplot for NMDS) and Fig S2 (NMDS plot for urea treated samples only)
+-This section contains the R code for Figure 1 (NMDS for all samples),Figure 2 (Line graph) and Figure S1 (Stressplot for NMDS) and Figure S2 (NMDS plot for urea treated samples only)

 b) Section 2